The shadowy world of commercial content moderation is captured in “The Cleaners,” to be aired on PBS on Nov. 12.

 “This made it really difficult to get to the point where we now are with the film, said Riesewieck.
 “We wanted to dig deeper.
 We wanted to understand what influences their decisions, what influences their gut feelings.
 In many cases – and I hope this became clear [in] the film – they can’t just follow the [moderation] guidelines.
 They really need to interpret what they have in front of them.
 They really need to understand the context.
 They need to make decisions in a very short amount of time.
 It was really important to understand their [ideology] … their religious feelings, what is their mindset.
 That is what we wanted to take a look at.”

 Roberts addressed the question using automation for CCM, and said that the nature of the content requires the reasoning of the human brain.
 She pointed to the Philippines as one of the main spots for CCM, and the history of colonial labor that has manifested itself in this industry.

-“It’s actually the monetization of material intended to incite, intended to offend, intended to shock, intended to create derision and division, because that actually drives engagement,” said Roberts.
+“It’s actually the monetization of material intended to incite, intended to offend, intended to shock, intended to create derision and division, because that actually drives engagement,” she said.
 “And engagement, for better or for worse – good, happy, angry engagement; people being offended [or] harassed en masse – that has monetary value to the platforms.

 “It is a very worrisome prospect that these commercial entities over which we have pretty much zero control have [avoided responsibility] … in terms of the curation of material like potential war crimes.
 We should all be very concerned that the go-to place for the archiving and preservation of that material is YouTube.
 Why?
 Because YouTube can summarily decide to remove it.
 And YouTube, by the way, is a company that acts as one would expect it to do, in its own ideological orientation in the first place.
 It’s a company that comes from Silicon Valley… and takes policy decisions that are in support of the U.S. government’s foreign policy.”